TecMint.com is a community driven Linux website. Our motto is to provide an effortless howto’s to our valuable readers.

 24. Find all Files Based on Group

-To find all files that belongs to group Developer under /home directory.
+To find all files that belong to the group Developer under /home directory.

 # find /home -group developer